EdgarDMen/EdgarDMen/README.md

 - 🌱 I’m currently learning ...
 Algorithms and Functions
 - 👯 I’m looking to collaborate on ... any JavaScript or Python
 - 📫 How to reach me: edgarm@gbooks18.com
-- ⚡ Fun fact: I enjoy (non-programming) language learning also
+- ⚡ Fun fact: the Earth is probably a globe

 ### : Languages:
 <div>